 So, where does a stock guy like me get all of these fund tips and asset-allocation hints?
 From Fool fund guru Shannon Zimmerman, of course.
 He's constructed three model portfolios -- for aggressive, moderate, and conservative types -- in his Motley Fool Champion Funds newsletter that are chock-full of premium ideas.
 And they're beating their benchmarks to boot!

 To get started building your own custom autopilot portfolio, click here to join Champion Funds free for 30 days.
 Shannon's fund picks are ahead of their benchmarks by 14 percentage points, and the community of investors is more than happy to help you identify picks that are tailor-made for you.
 Whether it tracks an index or has a battle-tested active manager at the controls, an autopilot portfolio is a great way to reap the market's gains without subjecting yourself to the daily ups and downs that have me prematurely losing my hair.

 This article was originally published as "The Autopilot Portfolio" on Jan.
 3, 2006.
 It has been updated.

 Tim Hanson owns shares of Vanguard Total Stock Market, Vanguard Emerging Markets, and iShares MidCap 400.
-JPMorgan and Johnson & Johnson are Income Investor recommendations.
-No Fool is too cool fordisclosure.
+Bank of America is an Income Investor recommendation.
+Pfizer is an Inside Value pick.
+No Fool is too cool for disclosure.